Preparation Work

 Client-provided files usually need more prep.
 Build extra time into quotes for uncertain file quality.

 New materials or techniques take longer.
-Charge appropriately for experimental or first-time setups.
+Charge appropriately for experimental first-time setups.

 Value Your Expertise

 Preparation requires technical knowledge.
-Don't undercharge for skilled work like mesh repair or optimization.
+Don't undercharge for skilled work like mesh repair or print optimisation.

 Bundle Related Tasks

 If you're changing material anyway, include that time.
-Don't forget the little tasks that add up.
+Don't forget the small tasks that add up.